forward-distribution/bridget/docs/integration.md

 ## [Prerequisites](#prerequisites)

-#TODO -
+This integration guide assumes you already have a web delivery that serves content & a mobile app is being setup for that  particular web delivery.

 ## [Requirements](#requirements)

 #TODO - write requirements that the web delivery needs to satisfy in order for the module to work

 ## [How to install](#how-to-install)
 > The module is designed to run in the browser.
-It can be used in node as well, but the primary target is  for  the browser.
+It can also be used in a server (node) environment via npm.

 ### [Installation via script tag](#install-via-script-tag)
 ```html
 <script src="https://unpkg.com/@forward-distribution/bridget">
   // The module will bootstrap itself when imported, if it is in the correct context (mobile webview)
 </script>
 ```
 Put the above script tags in between the <head> tags of your HTML page.
 It will attach a global `bridget` object.
 You can access it either via `bridget` or `window.bridget`.

 ## [Alternative installation via NPM](#alternative-installation-via-npm)
-The module is available on NPM & as a github package which can be used if you’re using a front-end packager like Browserify or Webpack:
+The module is available on NPM, if you’re using a front-end packager like Browserify or Webpack:

 Just run